Sustainable travel: tips for an environmentally friendly camping vacation

 How do I drive a motorhome in a fuel-efficient way?

-Once you have chosen the ideal motorhome for your vacation, there is still lots you can do to make your vacation as environmentally friendly as possible.
+Once you have chosen the ideal motorhome for your holiday, there is still lots you can do to make your holiday as environmentally friendly as possible.
 A good place to start is to keep your fuel consumption as low as possible.
-This is better for the environment and your wallet.
+This is better for the environment and your wallet

 Save fuel by packing cleverly